npavkovic/svgs-to-icons/README.md

 }
 ```

 What these icons **do not support** is multiple colors within the same shape.
-They’re single-shape, single-color icons — just like icon fonts or UnoCSS icons.
+They’re single-shape, single-color icons — just like icon fonts.

 ### Can I use this for emojis?